mmckinneyjr/Actualize/Readme.md

 - Try using classes to structure your code.

-![#bd9d00] 5.18 - Bonus Algorithm Challenge: Linear and Binary Search '#bd9d00'
+<span style="color: green">5.18 - Bonus Algorithm Challenge: Linear and Binary Search</span>

 Part 1